adecang/adecang.github.io/English/General/Brexit/bbcnews_brexit_approval_script.md

 *Mairead McGuiness* — Can I move now, and with a certain amount of guilty pleasure give the floor to[^4] Madam - and Professor Scott Cato.
 For one minute, please.

-*Molly Scott Cato (from Wales, Britain, Green Party)* — With grief[^6] and regret, I accept that we will leave the European Union on Friday –Oh, no, here come the tears–.
-But we must keep the dream alive, especially for young people who are overwhelmingly pro-European.
+*Molly Scott Cato (from Wales, Britain, Green Party)* — With grief[^6] and regret, I accept that we will leave the European Union on Friday –Oh, no, here come the tears– but we must keep the dream alive, especially for young people who are overwhelmingly pro-European.
 I hold in my heart that one day I will be back in this chamber celebrating our return to the heart of Europe.
 Thank you.

 *Laura Huhtasaari (from Finland, Finn Party)* — Britain will triumph outside of the EU.
 The island nation began a shining[^6] movement that cannot be stopped.
 Farewell to the Brexit Party.
 I love you guys.

-*Aileen McLeod (From Scotland, Scottish National Party)* — On Friday, Scotland will be dragged[^7] out of the EU against the democratic wishes of our people.
-And when the moment comes for Sotland to rejoin the EU,  I hope this parliament will welcome us in that same spirit onf European solidarity, and in the meantime,[^8] I hope very much that you will leave a light on[^9] for Scotland.
+*Aileen McLeod (From Scotland, Scottish National Party)* — On Friday, Scotland will be dragged out of the EU[^7] against the democratic wishes of our people.
+And when the moment comes for Sotland to rejoin the EU,  I hope this parliament will welcome us in that same spirit of European solidarity, and in the meantime,[^8] I hope very much that you will leave a light on[^9] for Scotland.

 *Members singing:*
 For auld lang syne